Full question:

 Answer:

-2. The children from the earlier marriage will be entitled to receive an equal portion of the remaining two-third property.
+- The children from the current marriage will not receive any portion of the estate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.